 Climbing is the closest you’ll ever get to flying.
 Viva via ferrata!

 In Italian, via Ferrata means “iron path”.
 And that’s exactly what this type of mountain route is.
 It involves steel cables that run periodically every 1 to 10 m along the rocky surface of a mountain or hill.
 Climbers and hikers can move along this path with special via Ferrata kits or use the cables to aid their ascend.
+Via ferrata in Slovenia is steadily gaining popularity and becoming more diverse and exciting every year.
+See below why, how and top 3 via ferrata Slovenia routes.

 In short, via Ferratas allow otherwise dangerous routes to be undertaken without the risk of falling or the need for climbing equipment such as ropes, picks and axes.
 Additional climbing aids, such as iron rungs, pegs, carved steps, and ladders and bridges are often provided along via Ferrata hiking trails.
 They offer relatively inexperienced hiker to enjoy dramatic and rather difficult ascents, normally reserved for professional mountaineers or rock climbers.
+That being said, you can imagine that rock climbing in Slovenia is also a very popular outdoor activity.

 Via Ferratas can vary in length.
 From short runs to long, demanding alpine routes covering significant distance and altitude.
 There are a number of via Ferratas in Slovenia of different technical difficulty.
 Some via Ferrata routes in the Julian Alps even originate from wartimes, like the Soča Front in WWI.